Danktuary/discord.js-Bot-But-PHP/README.md

 Yes, yes I did.
 This is a good measurement of how far I'll go for a joke.

 Did I spend too much time on this?
 Yes.
-Could I have spent this time being productive and doing the things I should've been working on insteand?
+Could I have spent this time being productive and doing the things I should've been working on instead?
 Most definitely.
 Do I regret it at all?
 Nope!

 Fun fact: I actually occassionally confused myself when looking at this code, because my brain couldn't tell if it was JS or PHP at a glance.
 With that being said, I think I've achieved the goal of this project.